 The town was physically divided into Cape and mainland portions in 1914 when the Cape Cod Canal was completed.
 Both the Bourne and Sagamore Bridges, the Cape’s only links to the mainland other than a railroad bridge, are situated in Bourne.

 Bike paths run along both sides of the Canal for roughly 8 miles between the Sagamore Bridge and Bourne Bridge.
 It’s a popular spot for runners, bikers, and roller-bladers, as well as birders, fishers and photographers.
 The Cape Cod Canal Railroad Bridge, an amazing vertical lift bridge crossing the canal waterway, was the longest in the world when it was completed in 1935.
 It’s now used as a crossing for the CapeFLYER Boston-to-Hyannis passenger train, which operates weekends in season.

-Bourne contains the villages of Bournedale, Buzzards Bay, Cataumet, Monument Beach, Pocasset, Sagamore and Sagamore Beach.
-The town is more rural than commercial and its magnificent shoreline has long attracted fishermen and sportsmen.
+Lying within Bourne are the villages of Bournedale, Buzzards Bay, Cataumet, Monument Beach, Pocasset, Sagamore and Sagamore Beach.
+The town is mostly rural and its magnificent shoreline has long attracted fishermen and sportsmen.
 Several small ponds and rivers dot the landscape, along with inlets and sheltered harbors.
-Many summer homes have descended through multiple generations, their owners proud of the fact that some of these large treasures were not metamorphosed into guest lodging establishments.
-President Grover Cleveland purchased a summer home here called Gray Gables, where he came to relax and escape the pressures and turmoil of the nation’s capital.
+Many summer homes have descended through multiple generations, their owners proud of the fact that some of Bourne these large treasures did not transition into guest lodging establishments.

 Find more information on Bourne through the Cape Cod Canal Region Chamber of Commerce.